-Carlini et al. (2016) notes that Sphinx correctly transcribes the audio clips generated by this method when they are fed directly into the system as audio files, but they are sometimes not transcribed correctly when they are played through a speaker and recorded with a microphone.
+Carlini et al. (2016) note that Sphinx correctly transcribes the audio clips generated by this method when they are fed directly into the system as audio files, but they are sometimes not transcribed correctly when they are played through a speaker and recorded with a microphone.
 They describe a method to improve the adversarial audio's over-the-air transcription ability, but we choose to use stimuli that do not correct for these difficulties.
 We do this to maximize the difficulty of comprehending these hidden audio commands, so that it will be especially clear how sensitive tests can reveal such comprehension.

-In a supporting study (run after all of the studies reported below), we confirmed that the adversarial speech stimuli are inaudible when measured by free transcription.
-We selected one clip from each of the studies we report below, and showed 100 subjects either adversarial or uncorrupted text-to-speech versions of these stimuli.
+In a supporting study (run after all of the studies reported below), we confirmed that subjects do not demonstrate understanding of the adversarial speech stimuli when assessed by free transcription.
+We selected one clip from each of the studies we report below (so that the stimulus sets would be comparable in size to past work), and presented 100 subjects either adversarial or uncorrupted text-to-speech versions of these stimuli.
 These subjects were tasked with transcribing the audio clips, as in Carlini et al. (2016).

-We ran two versions of this task: One in which subjects could play the clips only once, and one which (a separate group of 100) subjects could play the clips as often as they liked.
+We ran two versions of this task: One in which subjects could play the clips only once, and one in which (a separate group of 100) subjects could play the clips as often as they liked.
 In the single-play condition, subjects in the adversarial condition transcribed the audio correctly 0.6% of time, and transcribed the uncorrupted stimuli correctly 97% of the time.
-In the multi-play condition, subjects in the adversarial condition performed at 0% (failing to transcribe even a single example correctly), whereas subjects in the uncorrupted condition transcribed the stimuli correctly 99.1% of the time.
-This assured us that our adversarial stimuli were as inaudible as Carlini et al. (2016)'s (who report similar performance).
+In the multiplay condition, subjects in the adversarial condition performed at 0% (failing to transcribe even a single example correctly), whereas subjects in the uncorrupted condition transcribed the stimuli correctly 99.1% of the time.
+This assured us that our adversarial stimuli were as incomprehensible as those in Carlini et al. (2016), who report broadly similar performance.